IC27 Mock Test Sample 13

 d) 60

-11. ______ helps identify average premium per person.
+11. ______ helps identify average premium per person for group and individual policy.

 a) Earned premium analysis